Lisa Van Gemert: Career

-She published numerous articles in the Mensa Bulletin including articles on anxiety, creativity, learning a foreign language, and acceleration for gifted learners.
-She also developed the Mensa Foundation's Excellence in Reading program in cooperation with the National Endowment for the Humanities.

-She brokered the relationship between the Mensa Foundation and the Library of Congress after attending the National Book Festival.
-She created the children's guide to the National Book Festival several years in a row, as well as creating an iSpy activity for many of the festival posters.

-She frequently appeared on morning television shows on both ABC and Fox, sharing ideas for activities to do with children.

-In 2017, Van Gemert left Mensa to begin working full-time in her education consulting business.
-Her website, Gifted Guru, is one of the largest websites that focuses on gifted education.
-She has operated the website since 2010, and she trademarked the term in 2016.
-In 2020, she founded the website Vocabulary Luau that focuses on the pedagogy of vocabulary instruction.

-In 2018, she founded the Gifted Guild with Ian Byrd.

-She has keynoted state gifted conferences in Pennsylvania, Alabama, Georgia, Colorado, Washington, Nebraska, Iowa, Kentucky, Minnesota, Utah, and has been a featured speaker at many states and school district events.

-In March 2020, Van Gemert began livestreaming a language arts class on her YouTube channel that was viewed by students around the world displaced from schools by COVID-19.

 Writing

 In 2013, Van Gemert published a novel, Loving Longest, a modern retelling of Persuasion by Jane Austen.

 In 2017, she published her first non-fiction book in the field of gifted education, Perfectionism: A practical Guide to Managing Never Good Enough with Great Potential Press.
 The book won the TAGT Legacy Award in 2018.

 In 2018 she published Living Gifted: 52 Tips to Survive and Thrive in Giftedland.
 In 2019, she wrote Gifted Guild’s Guide to Depth & Complexity with co-author and fellow Gifted Guild founder Ian Byrd.
 In 2020, she published her first book on academic vocabulary, Concept Capsules: The Interactive, Research-based Strategy for Teaching Academic Vocabulary.

 Personal life

 Van Gemert married Eric Kline in 1988, and they had three sons.
 They later divorced.
 She married Australian software developer Steven Van Gemert on June 12, 1999.